datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    This will install into your cluster:

     - RBAC resources.
-    - The Consul connector service.
+    - The Ambassador Consul Connector service.
-    - A TLSContext named `ambassador-consul` to load the `ambassador-consul-connect` secret into $productName$.
+    - A `TLSContext` named `ambassador-consul` to load the `ambassador-consul-connect` secret into $productName$.

 2. Deploy a new version of the demo application, and configure it to